EliThomp/EliThomp.github.io/essays/aireflect.md

 ## Experience WODs

-During Bootstrap-based Experience WODs, I found myself stuck on spacing and alignment.
-I asked ChatGPT:
-**“What does `mx-auto` and `px-3` do in Bootstrap?”**
-It gave a helpful breakdown of margin and padding utilities, which made the layout click for me.
-That said, I still relied on my own testing to verify the results.
-AI helped with understanding, not with doing the work for me.

----
+I avoided using AI during live practice WODs to stay in the mindset of a real coding interview or timed challenge.
+However, afterward, I used ChatGPT to reinforce areas I struggled with.
+For example, after a grid layout challenge, I asked:
+“How do Bootstrap’s column breakpoints work for responsive layouts?”
+The response clarified how classes like col-sm-12 and col-md-6 adapt to different screen sizes, which helped solidify the way Bootstrap’s grid system works.

 ## In-class Practice WODs

-I chose not to use AI during practice WODs because I wanted to replicate a real technical interview setting.
-These sessions were about building mental endurance.
-That said, I sometimes used ChatGPT afterward to review something I struggled with—for example:
+I avoided using AI during live practice WODs to stay in the mindset of a real coding interview or timed challenge.
+However, afterward, I used ChatGPT to reinforce areas I struggled with.
+For example, after a grid layout challenge, I asked:
-**“How do Bootstrap breakpoints work in column classes like `col-md-6`?”**
+“How do Bootstrap’s column breakpoints work for responsive layouts?”
-This post-WOD reflection helped reinforce what I was learning.
+The response clarified how classes like col-sm-12 and col-md-6 adapt to different screen sizes, which helped solidify the way Bootstrap’s grid system works.

 ---

 ## In-class WODs

-In a React-based WOD involving forms, I noticed my form was refreshing the page.
-After the WOD, I asked ChatGPT:
+In one of the React WODs, I encountered an issue where submitting a form caused the page to reload, wiping out the input values.
+Afterward, I asked:
-**“How do I prevent a page from refreshing when I submit a form in React?”**
+“How do I prevent a page from refreshing when I submit a form in React?”
-The answer—`event.preventDefault()`—seemed simple, but the context behind it helped deepen my understanding of how React handles form submissions differently than HTML.
+ChatGPT pointed out the need for event.preventDefault() in the onSubmit handler.
+That small line fixed the problem and helped me better understand how React handles form behavior differently from plain HTML.

 ---

 ## Essays

-While working on my software ethics essay, I used AI to clarify and clean up my writing.
+When working on my software engineering ethics essay, I wanted to improve readability and flow.
 I asked:
-**“Can you simplify this paragraph and make it more clear?”**
+“Can you simplify this paragraph and make it more clear?”
-ChatGPT helped me refine awkward sentences and improve flow, especially when organizing multi-part arguments.
-However, I always made sure that the content and ideas were fully my own.
+ChatGPT didn’t generate my ideas, but it did help me polish sentence structure and transitions.
+It was like having a second pair of eyes—useful for editing without changing the core message.

 ---

 ## Final Project

-In our final web app, I ran into a number of layout and backend challenges.
-When trying out Tailwind CSS (for comparison), I asked:
+During our final project, I experimented with Tailwind CSS before sticking with Bootstrap.
+I asked:
-**“How do I center a div using Tailwind CSS?”**
+“How do I center a div inside another using Tailwind CSS?”
-I also used ChatGPT for backend help:
+That response helped me better understand flexbox-based layout systems.
+For our backend, I asked:
-**“How do I write a Prisma query to fetch related menu items for a vendor?”**
+“How do I write a Prisma query that includes a related table?”
-The AI’s examples helped me scaffold working code much faster.
-Still, I always validated its output against my schema.
+We needed to pull in menu items alongside vendor information.
+The AI showed me how to use include, and I adapted the code for our database schema.
+This saved time and made our dashboard logic more efficient.

 ---

 ## Learning a Concept / Tutorial

-When I was new to React, I asked:
+React’s concepts of props and state were tricky at first.
+I asked:
-**“What’s the difference between props and state in React with examples?”**
+“What’s the difference between props and state in React with examples?”
-The explanation helped build a mental model that stuck with me.
-Unlike official docs, the AI broke it down in simple, intuitive language that made re-renders and component logic easier to follow.
+The AI explained it in beginner-friendly language and provided a simple component example.
+That gave me the foundational understanding I needed to build dynamic components without confusion.

 ---

 ## Answering a Question in Class or in Discord

-Before answering a question about React lists in the class Discord, I wanted to make sure I understood the details.
-I asked ChatGPT:
+Before answering a question in the class Discord about rendering lists in React, I double-checked my understanding by asking:
-**“Why are keys important when using `.map()` in React?”**
+“Why are keys important in React list rendering?”
-It confirmed my understanding and gave me the confidence to provide a clear, accurate answer to my classmate.
+ChatGPT explained how keys help React track changes in arrays efficiently.
+This reinforced what I’d learned in class and helped me give a more confident, accurate answer.
 ---

 ## Asking or Answering a Smart-Question

-When trying to explain destructuring, I wanted to simplify it for others.
-I asked:
+I wanted to help a classmate understand destructuring but struggled to explain it simply.
+So I asked:
-**“Explain destructuring in JavaScript like I’m five.”**
+“Explain destructuring in JavaScript like I’m five.”
-The AI gave me a metaphor that I later used to help explain the concept in a peer programming session.
-It was a great tool for improving my communication and teaching skills.
+The AI gave a metaphor using food ingredients, which I rephrased and used in a peer study session.
+This made the concept more accessible and fun to explain.

 ---

 ## Coding Example

-When I needed a quick scaffold, I asked:
+While building an interactive UI, I needed a toggle component.
+I asked:
-**“Write a React component that toggles text visibility with a button.”**
+“Write a React component that toggles text visibility with a button.”
-ChatGPT returned a working function that I modified and adapted into my own code.
-It saved time and gave me a solid structure to build from.
+The response gave me a simple example using useState, which I then customized for our specific UI.
+It sped up my prototyping and gave me a reusable structure.

 ---

 ## Explaining Code

-When working on a bug involving `useEffect`, I pasted the component into ChatGPT and asked:
+A teammate was stuck on a useEffect bug.
+I copied the code into ChatGPT and asked:
-**“Explain what this React code is doing step-by-step.”**
+“Explain what this React code is doing step-by-step.”
-It walked through the dependency array logic and clarified how state changes triggered re-renders.
-That clarity helped both me and my teammate resolve the issue.
+The AI broke it down line by line, helping us understand the dependency array and cleanup function.
+It turned what felt like a vague bug into something concrete and solvable.

 ---

 ## Writing Code

-Throughout the semester, I used AI to write boilerplate React code faster.
-For example, I’d ask:
+For repetitive components like forms, I asked:
-**“Write a form in React that uses state to track input changes.”**
+“Write a form in React with controlled inputs for name and email.”
-These examples gave me a clear starting point that I could then modify for project-specific requirements.
+ChatGPT returned a clean base with state hooks and handlers.
+I edited it to match our design, which saved me time and reduced the chance of wiring errors.

 ---

 ## Documenting Code

-For our final project, I wanted better code comments.
-I asked:
+To make our codebase easier to read for teammates, I asked:
-**“How do I write a good JSDoc comment for a React function?”**
+“How do I write a good JSDoc comment for a React function?”
-The structured output helped me write cleaner documentation that teammates could easily follow.
+The AI gave me a solid template including parameter descriptions and return values.
+I adapted this for our functions, making our documentation more consistent and readable.

 ---

 ## Quality Assurance

-When ESLint threw the error:
+When I got an ESLint error saying:
-**“React must be in scope when using JSX,”**
+“‘React’ must be in scope when using JSX,”
-I asked ChatGPT how to fix it.
-It explained that this issue was common in older versions of React and how the JSX transform changed in newer setups.
-This not only fixed the issue but taught me something about version differences I hadn’t known.
+I asked ChatGPT why.
+It explained that older versions of React required the import even if JSX was used alone, while newer setups (like ours) could use JSX without it thanks to updated Babel config.
+I resolved the issue and learned something new about how JSX is compiled.

 ---

 ## Final Thoughts

-AI wasn’t a shortcut—it was a support system.
-It helped me experiment, debug, and most importantly, keep learning when I was stuck.
-The trick was using it *after* I tried solving the problem on my own, as a way to reinforce or clarify what I already half-understood.

-Like a good coach, it pushed me just enough so that I could run the last stretch on my own.
+AI wasn’t a crutch—it was a learning accelerator.
+It helped me debug smarter, write cleaner, and understand deeper.
+Whether I was cleaning up code, fixing layout issues, or explaining concepts to others, AI gave me the confidence and clarity to move forward.

+More than anything, it reminded me that asking the right questions is just as important as finding the right answers.
+When I used AI thoughtfully, I didn’t just write better code—I became a better problem-solver.

 ---